 Step 2: Define the essential elements of your product

-This involves thinking through the information architecture of your site.
-Consider the content, site map, and organization of your site to create a logical structure.
-Basically, you want to organize information clearly so you can design your site in a way that’s easy to navigate for the user.
+Information architecture: Consider the content, site map, and organization needed to create a logical structure.
+You want to organize information clearly so users can navigate easily.

 “Think about your site architecture from the UX side.
 How are users navigating through your app?
 And then the same thing for the data side.
 You want to keep your data organized.